 Even homebodies go on vacation.

 I love visiting new places, however, for a variety of reasons, I find traveling to be very stressful.
-It’s a bit anxiety inducing, if I’m being honest, so going places requires a little more time in meditation to prepare and a few more deep breaths along the way than others may expect to experience.
+To me, it’s anxiety inducing, so going places requires a little more time in meditation and a few more deep breaths along the way.
 But going to the NC mountains, for this homebody at least, is more like going home than going out, so I’m always up for a trip west.

 And that’s where this wildlife encounter took place, at Panthertown, a preserved backcountry reserve and bear sanctuary in the Nantahala Forest, NC, summer 2020.